jason-devcode/design_patterns/concepts/SOLID_Principles.md

 A class should be open to extensions and closed to modifications.
 This means that once a class is considered complete, it should not be modified unless there is a functionality issue that needs to be fixed.

 **Liskov Substitution Principle:**
+A subclass must be able to replace its base class without altering the behavior expected by the client.

 **Interface Segregation Principle:**